kcomas/kscript/design/OVERVIEW.md

 ### Objects
 * Arrays and Dictionaries
 * Passed by deep copy
+* Objects accessed by reference have the reference dereferenced to its value
+* Objects are dereferenced when accessed

 #### Array
 * Arrays are always mixed typed of and can be initialized with other variables